Our alternative to an IVA bank account - FAQs

 Our team of advisers are just a phone call away if you have any questions about our alternative to an IVA account.
 In the meantime, we hope you find the following questions and answers helpful.

-How do I switch to the thinkmoney Personal Account?
+How do I switch to the thinkmoney Managed Current Account?

-You switch to the thinkmoney Personal Account - our alternative to an IVA bank account - online or by calling us.
+You switch to the thinkmoney Managed Current Account - our alternative to an IVA bank account - online or by calling us.
 As long as you pass our identity check, we can set up your account.